 NOTE 2: LI for IMS DC across international NNI is not considered in the present document.

 NOTE 3: Roaming cases for IMS data channel are not considered in the present document.

+The start of interception with established IMS data channel xIRI is generated and delivered to the MDF2 when the IRI-POI in the DCSF detects that an interception has been activated for a target with an already established IMS data channel session.

 The IRI Only RTP Packet xIRI is generated and delivered when authorized IRI is present in the RTP Stream (e.g. when the delivery of Post Dialled Digits is required).